 Hybrid securities - A hybrid security is a type of security that also has equity and debt characteristics.
 Like equities, which have no final maturity, a hybrid security may be perpetual.
 On the other hand, like debt securities, a hybrid security may be callable at the option of the issuer on a date specified at issue.
-Additionally, like common equities, which may stop paying dividends at virtually any time without violating any contractual terms or conditions, hybrids typically allow for issuers to withhold payment of interest until a later date or to suspend coupon payments entirely without riggering an event of default.
-Hybrid securities are normally at the bottom of an issuer's beth capital structure because holders of an issuer's hybrid securities are structurally subordinated to the issuer's senior creditors.
-In bankruptcy, hybrid securities may be more sensitive to economic changes than more senior debt securities.
-Such securities may also be viewed as more equity-like by the market when the issuer or its parent company experiences financial difficulties.
+Additionally, like common equities, which may stop paying dividends at virtually any time without violating any contractual terms or conditions, hybrids typically allow for issuers to withhold payment of interest until a later date or to suspend coupon payments entirely without triggering an event of default.
+Hybrid securities are normally at the bottom of an issuer's etclic capital structure because holders of an issuer's hybrid securities are structurally subordinated to the issuer's senior creditors.
+In bankruptcy, hybrid security holders should only get paid after all senior creditors of the issuer have been paid but before any disbursements are made to the issuer's equity holders.
+Accordingly, hybrid securities may be more sensitive to economic changes than more senior debt securities.
+Such securities may also be viewed as more equity-like by the market when the issuer or its parent company experiences financial difficulties

 Contingent convertible securities, which are also known as contingent capital securities, are a form of hybrid security that are intended to either convert into equity or have their principal written down upon the occurrence of certain trigger events.
 One type of contingent convertible security has characteristics designed to absorb losses, by providing that the liquidation value of the security may be adjusted downward to below the original par value or written off entirely under certain circumstances.
 For instance, if losses have eroded the issuer's capital level below a specified threshold, the liquidation value of the security may be reduced in whole or in part.
 The write-down of the security's par value may occur automatically and would not entitle holders to institute bankruptcy proceedings against the issuer.
 In addition, an automatic write-down could result in a reduced income rate if the dividend or interest payment associated with the security is based on the security's par value.
-Such securities may, but are not required to, provide for circumstances under which the liquidation value of the security into common shares of the issuer under certain circumstances.
-The madatory conversion of the security into common shares of the issuer under certain circumstances.
-The madatory conversion might relate, for example, to the issuer's failure to maintain a capital minimum.
+Such securities may, but are not required to, provide for circumstances under which the liquidation value of the security may be adjusted back up to par, such as an improvement in capitalization or earnings.
+Another type of contingent convertible security provides for mandatory conversion of the security into common shares of the issuer under certain circumstances.
+The mandatory conversion might relate, for example, to the issuer's failure to maintain a capital minimum.
 Since the common stock of the issuer may not pay a dividend, investors in such instruments could experience reduced yields (or no yields at all) and conversion would deepen the subordination of the investor, effectively worsening the investor's standing in the case of the issuer's insolvency.
 An automatic write-down or conversion event with respect to a contingent convertible security will typically be triggered by a reduction in the issuer's capital level, but may also be triggered by regulatory actions, such as a change in regulatory capital requirements, or by other factors.